yuschick/project-template/README.md

 - Clone the repo
 - Using Terminal or CMD, navigate into the top level directory containing the repo files
 - `yarn` to install all devDependencies for the project
-- Load the project using Atom Live Server
 - `yarn watch` to begin listening to any changes to SCSS or JS files in the source directory
 - When 'complete', run `yarn build` to optimize, test, and document the project